Contributor: Brigid Titgemeier, MS, RDN, LD

 For some people, a ketogenic diet can be taxing on the liver and the kidneys, and may cause constipation.
 So if you’re interested in a ketogenic diet, be sure to discuss it with your doctor or a dietitian first.

-Also, it’s easy to follow an unhealthy version of the ketogenic diet by choosing unhealthy fats, such as processed and factory-farmed meats, high-fat dairy products, and partially hydrogenated oils (trans fat).
+Also, it’s easy to follow an unhealthy version of the ketogenic diet.
+Don’t choose unhealthy fats, such as processed and factory-farmed meats, high-fat dairy products, and partially hydrogenated oils.

 For optimal results, you’ll want to focus on high-quality fats, such as extra virgin olive oil, avocado oil, coconut oil, etc.